 - Stiffness and decreased range of motion

-- Radiating pain, numbness, tingling and weakness may affect certain areas of the body due to specific nerves roots that are compressed or irritated.
-A discal pathology at the low back may cause pain to radiate down the buttocks, thigh, calf and sometimes all the way to the toes, while a disc injury at the neck may result in pain down the shoulder, arm and hand.
+- Radiating pain, numbness, tingling and weakness in certain areas of the body caused by compressed or irritated nerve roots.
+Discal pathologies in the lower back may cause pain to radiate down the buttocks, thighs, calves and sometimes all the way down the toes, while a disc injury at the neck may result in pain down the shoulder, arm and hand.

-- You may experience shooting pain into your arm or leg when you cough, sneeze or move into certain positions.
+- Shooting pain down the arm or leg when you cough, sneeze, or move in certain positions.

-What can often make disc issues so painful is that they can press directly on nerves in charges of relaying pain signals to the brain.
-However, in some cases local pain may not accompany radiating nerve pain down the leg(s) or arm(s).
+What can often make disc issues so painful is that they can press directly on the nerves responsible for relaying pain signals to the brain.
+However, in some cases local pain may not accompany radiating nerve pain in the limbs.
 It is also possible to have a discal pathology without symptoms at all.
-Specialized spinal imaging, such as MRI and/or CT scans, are often inconclusive.
+Specialized spinal imaging, such as MRIs and CT scans, are often inconclusive.

-Factors that can increase your risk of a problematic disks include: sedentary work, prolonged sitting postures, obesity, strenuous physical occupations, performing repetitive lifting/ pulling/ pushing/ bending/ twisting and smoking.
+Factors that can increase your risk of developing discal pathologies include sedentary work, prolonged sitting postures, obesity, strenuous physical occupations, performing repetitive tasks (ex.: lifting, pulling, pushing, bending, twisting), and smoking.
 Some people may even inherit a genetic predisposition to developing degenerative disc disease.
-The incidence of disc protrusions/extrusions (disc bulge/herniation) are most likely in populations ranging from 20-40 year old while older individuals are more likely to experience disc related pain through degenerative processes.
+The incidence of disc protrusions/extrusions (disc bulge/herniation) is highest in populations 20 to 40 years of age, while older individuals are more likely to experience disc-related pain through degenerative processes.
 Proper lifting techniques and posture will reduce your risk of developing disc issues.

-Avoiding the above factors that you can control, such as: maintaining a healthy weight, staying active, maintaining a good posture and limiting repetitive stress on the spine is the first step in avoiding excessive stress to the spinal discs.
-Using the legs to lift heavy objects, as well as strengthening and increasing trunk/core muscles coordination to help stabilize and support the spine can also help mitigate the risks of suffering a discal pathology.
+Your first line of defense against developing discal pathologies is minimizing risk by adopting healthy daily habits.
+Maintaining a healthy weight, staying active, maintaining good posture, and limiting repetitive stress on the spine constitute the first steps in avoiding excessive stress to the spinal discs.
+Using your legs to lift heavy objects, strengthening and increasing trunk and core muscles, and increasing coordination to help stabilize and support your spine, can also help mitigate the risks of developing a discal pathology.

-Chiropractic care can help mazimise joint mobility and normalize the muscle tension created by the disc pathology thereby decreasing the strain on the disc allowing it to heal faster and stronger.
-Laser/photobiomodulation therapy can help by directly influencing tissue regeneration, increasing blood flow to the injured area and controlling inflammation leading to long term positive outcomes.
+Chiropractic care can help maximize joint mobility and normalize muscle tension created by disc pathologies, thereby decreasing strain on the disc and allowing it to heal more quickly and become stronger.
+Laser/photobiomodulation therapy can help by directly influencing tissue regeneration, increasing blood flow to the injured area, and controlling inflammation, and ultimately leading to long-term positive outcomes.
 Surgery is a last resort when it comes to disc pathology management and is usually only necessary in extreme cases.